mpataws/iotanium/docs/source/setup/setup.rst

 Connect to Your Device
 ---------------------
-You IoTanium development board comes pre-flashed with an optimized version of `Micropython <http://micropython.org/>`_, a lean and efficient implementation of the Python 3 programming language that includes a small subset of the Python standard library, and is optimised to run on microcontrollers and in constrained environments.
+Your IoTanium development board comes pre-flashed with an optimized version of `Micropython <http://micropython.org/>`_, a lean and efficient implementation of the Python 3 programming language that includes a small subset of the Python standard library, and is optimised to run on microcontrollers and in constrained environments.
 Python utilizes a interactive 'Read-Evaluate-Print-Loop' (REPL) as a programming interface, which takes single user inputs or expressions, evaluates them, and returns the results to the user.
 The REPL provides an interactive ``>>>`` prompt when working with Python directly in a command line terminal.

 Your IoTanium device supports a version of the Python REPL called the WebREPL, which can be used to interact with the device in a web browser over WiFi.
 The section below will cover configuring your device for your local WiFi network, and connecting to your device via the WebREPL: